2017 second-costliest year on record for natural-disaster insured losses: Aon

 In the end, however, global property reinsurance prices rose less than expected, with strong competition limiting increases to single-digit percentages.

-German reinsurer Munich Re (MUVGn.DE), said this month that insurers will have to pay claims of around $135 billion for 2017, the most ever, following the spate of hurricanes, earthquakes and fires in North America.
+German reinsurer Munich Re, said this month that insurers will have to pay claims of around $135 billion for 2017, the most ever, following the spate of hurricanes, earthquakes and fires in North America.

 Reporting by Noor Zainab Hussain in Bengaluru; Additional reporting by Carolyn Cohn in London; Editing by Hugh Lawson